-More than 400 Green River Formation fossils are displayed in the museum.
-Plan time to wander through the exhibits and ask park rangers the questions these fossils are sure to inspire.
+More than 2000 Green River Formation fossils are displayed in the museum.
+Plan time to wander through the exhibits and ask park rangers questions.
 Photography is welcome.
 In addition to the fossils displays, visitor center activities include:

 Fossil Rubbing Table